Team-ROO/awesome-pokemmo-prompts/README.md

-It takes 3 Gracidia to grow one Gracidia plant Gracidia yield is between 4-6 Gracidia plus nature herbs per harvest if there were no mistakes while growing It takes about 6 hours to complete Unova Region Gracidia takes 42 hours to fully grow
-You cannot harvest Gracidia until it is fully grown Gracidia must be watered every 12 hours
+It takes 3 Gracidia to grow one Gracidia plant Gracidia yield is between 4-6 Gracidia plus nature herbs per harvest if there were no mistakes while growing It takes about 6 hours to complete Unova Region Gracidia takes 42 hours to fully grow and realistically 48 hours to between harvests You cannot harvest Gracidia or berries until they are fully grown Gracidia must be watered every 12 hours
 Gracidia sell to NPCs for 1250 PokeYen each
 Nature herbs sell to NPCs for 2500 PokeYen each